 How Do You Get a Letter of Medical Necessity?

 You can get a letter of necessity from your doctor by asking your general practitioner or bariatric surgeon for one.
 That’s the easy part.
-The struggle will come when you are forced to collect all the documentation necessary to increase the likelihood of gaining approval.
+The struggle will come when you are forced to collect all necessary documentation to increase the likelihood of gaining approval.

 Will Insurance Pay for My Bariatric Surgery?

 While medical financing is available with companies like CareCredit and Prosper Healthcare Lending, health insurance is typically the best way to pay for bariatric surgery.
-Many major insurers cover several procedures today like the gastric sleeve, laparoscopic gastric bypass, and gastric banding.
+Many major insurers cover procedures today, like the gastric sleeve, laparoscopic gastric bypass, and gastric banding.

 Keep in mind that there is no guarantee of coverage.
-Even if you have a policy that covers bariatric surgery and even if a weight loss procedure is deemed medically necessary, the insurance company could still find a way to avoid paying.
+Even if you have a policy covering bariatric surgery and a weight loss procedure is deemed medically necessary, the insurance company could still find a way to avoid paying.

 Check your policy and speak to the front desk of your doctor’s office if you need help navigating the insurance company’s fine print.
 The more prepared and thorough you are with your letter of medical necessity, the higher the chances of you coming out of this with a minuscule out-of-pocket expense.